igorbenic/simple-sponsorships/readme.txt

 == Changelog ==

+= 0.7.0 - 2019-03-29 =
+* New: Gravity Forms Integration.
+* New: Prices/Amounts are formatted with the number format.
+* New: Sponsor microdata from Schema.org added to each Sponsor.

 = 0.6.0 =
 * Fix: When a sponsorship has been paid, the emails are not sent twice.